 Walt Disney World Reopening

 With so many changes happening at Walt Disney World, be mindful of the protocols, and things in place for the safety of yourself and others.
 We are super excited to get back to Walt Disney World and Disney is counting on shared responsibility of guests to make this re-opening of Walt Disney World a success!
-Check out all the plans for Walt Disney World in 2020.
+You will want check out Walt Disney Worlds Know Before you Go Page for the fine print of everything we’re sharing here, BEFORE you visit Walt Disney World.
+This is a lot of information so we tried to break it down into a digestible form.
+Hopefully this helps give you a snapshot if you have a 2020 Disney Vacation planned or are planning one for 2021.
 Stay healthy and safe out there!